Priyanka Chopra and Nick Jonas Are All Smiles at Their Puja Ceremony

 The soon-to-be married pair took one step closer toward their nuptials on Wednesday when they stepped out for their puja ceremony.

-The Bollywood beauty and pop crooner looked picture perfect as they smiled for the paparazzi outside the event, posing arm in arm.
-The future bride donned a powder blue ensemble embellished with pink florals and accents while Jonas opted for a pink kurta pyjama, both Manish Malhotra World designs.
+The Bollywood beauty and pop crooner looked picture perfect as they smiled for the paparazzi outside the event after the ceremony, posing arm in arm.
+The future bride donned a powder blue ensemble embellished with pink florals and accents while Jonas opted for a pink kurta pyjama, both of which were Manish Malhotra World designs.

 The star couple shielded their eyes from the Mumbai sun with glasses as they stood outside.

-The "Under You" singer's famous brother, Joe Jonas, and future sister-in-law Sophie Turner where also spotted dressed for the event.
-The Game of Thrones actress wore red and yellow while the DNCEfrontman sported blue.
+The "Under You" singer's famous brother, Joe Jonas, and future sister-in-law Sophie Turner where also spotted dressed for the event and traveled with Nick and Priyanka.
+The Game of Thrones actress wore red and yellow while the DNCE frontman sported blue.
+"They all seem to be great friends and enjoy being together," a source told E!
+News of the two couples.